GliaX/Documentation/website/README.md

-This website was created with [Docusaurus](https://docusaurus.io/).
+This website was created with [Docusaurus](https://docusaurus.io/).<br>
+For help on using Github see [here](https://guides.github.com/activities/hello-world/); specifically, look at making commits and pull requests.

 # What's In This Document